 Yes, Explore Engineering is an UConn School of Engineering sponsored program.

-This program is taught by different departments in the school of engineering.
-When students are attending departmental activities during the day, they will be participating in both lecture and hands on experiment based activities run by the department’s professors and/or graduate assistants.
+This program is taught by individuals from different departments in the School of Engineering.
+When students are attending departmental activities during the day, they will be participating in both lecture and hands on experiment based activities run by the department’s professors, graduate assistants, and/or undergraduate students.
 Throughout the day students will also learn from constant interactions with their counselor, who is a current UConn engineering undergraduate.

 The program fee is $700.
 This covers the cost of room & board, meals, and materials for the program.

 Financial assistance is available to families with need.
 To receive aid, parents or guardians must provide proof of financial need.
-We only accept IRS Tax Returns for 2019 as proof of financial need.
-To apply for financial aid, applicants should check off that they wish to be considered for financial aid on the application form and then email the documents to email@example.com.
-Make sure any confidential information is redacted on the documents sent.
+We primarily accept IRS Tax Returns for 2020 as proof of financial need.
+To apply for financial aid, applicants should check off that they wish to be considered for financial aid on the application form and then upload their documents on the application.
+Make sure any confidential information is redacted on the documents sent!

 *Please do not submit payment until you have received an acceptance notification.